ns1/ns1-ansible-modules/README.md

 You can use any test zone to get started, the only requirement is that it's not yet defined on the NS1 platform.
 That is, you do not need to make the zone authoritative through your registrar for the ansible module to work correctly.

-The current version of the module has been tested with Ansible 2.8.2 and python 3.7.2.
+The current version of the module has been tested with Ansible 2.9.4 and both Python 3.7.2 and 2.7.17.

 # Examples